This post is not going to tell you that your:

-Reducing the number of repins on your account should be a primary focus for you in 2021.
+Reducing the number of repins posted should be a primary focus for your account.

 Does that mean you need ZERO repins?
 No.

 I’m a bit of a perfectionist, so my accounts and client accounts are all zero-repin right now (but it’s only possible because of this scheduling hack).